The following table provides lockout information for RSA SecurID Access authentication methods.

-You unlock all tokencodes simultaneously on the Users > Management page.
-Unlocking clears the lockout counter, even if the method was not locked.
+You unlock the Authenticate Tokencode, SMS Tokencode, and Voice Tokencode simultaneously on the Users > Management page.
+For instructions, see Manage Users for the Cloud Authentication Service .
+The lockout counter for all three tokencodes is then cleared, even if the method was not locked.
 The lockout counter is also cleared after the user successfully authenticates.

 |LDAP Directory Password||You can configure the number of unsuccessful attempts before the Cloud Authentication Service locks this method.
 During lockout, the Cloud Authentication Service ignores a user's password attempts until the lockout duration expires.
 To configure lockout, see Configure Session and Authentication Method Settings.|

 |RSA SecurID Token||RSA Authentication Manager controls lockout for this method.|

 The iOS and Android operating systems can lock Device Biometrics on the user's mobile device.

 |FIDO||Cannot be locked.
 You can delete a user's FIDO authenticator from RSA SecurID Access, forcing the user to re-register the token the next time it is used.|